 Y′CbCr Luma (Y′), chroma blue (Cb) and chroma red (Cr) colour representation defined by a matrix transformation relationship to an R′G′B′ colour system

 NOTE – A Y′CbCr representation is commonly used for video/image distribution as a way of encoding RGB information.
 Such a representation is also commonly expressed as YCbCr, Y′CBCR, or Y′C′BC′R, and can also be known as YUV in some documents.
 The relationship between Y′CbCr and R′G′B′ considered in this document is defined by matrix coefficients specified in Recommendation ITU-R BT.601, Recommendation ITU-R BT.709, Recommendation ITU-R BT.2020 or Recommendation ITU-R BT.2100.
-Unlike the CIE-Y component in the linear-light XYZ representation, the non-linear, the approximately perceptual uniform Y′ in this representation might not be representing true luminance, regardless of the transfer function.
+Unlike the CIE-Y component in the linear-light XYZ representation, the non-linear, approximately perceptually uniform Y′ might not be representing true luminance, regardless of the transfer function.

 5 Overview